 Made possible through a generous gift of the Volpert family, provides financial support for work on research projects and internships undertaken by Earth Systems majors that will foster students’ growth as interdisciplinary environmental scholars and problem-solvers.
-Application information is available here.
 Contact program staff with questions.
-Applications are due February, 2018.
+Not accepting applications for 2020.

 For summer research with a Stanford Earth faculty member on a designated project.